tale-toul/ocp-aws/README.md

 ```
 This _allow-all-out_ security group is assigned to most of the EC2 instances and load balancers.

-Quite a few security groups need to be created, I followed the documentation [here](https://docs.openshift.com/container-platform/3.11/install/prerequisites.html#required-ports) and [here](https://access.redhat.com/documentation/en-us/reference_architectures/2018/html/deploying_and_managing_openshift_3.9_on_amazon_web_services/red_hat_openshift_container_platform_prerequisites)
+A few security groups need to be created, the ports that need to be accessable along the type of host that need to access them are described in the documentation [here](https://docs.openshift.com/container-platform/3.11/install/prerequisites.html#required-ports) and [here](https://access.redhat.com/documentation/en-us/reference_architectures/2018/html/deploying_and_managing_openshift_3.9_on_amazon_web_services/red_hat_openshift_container_platform_prerequisites)

-To add in Terraform the same security group that is being created as a source security group the option **self = true** muste be used:
+To add the same security group that is being created as a source security group the option **self = true** muste be used, then any instance wich gets assigned the security group will be able to access the ports to of any other instance with the same security group assigned:

 ```
 resource "aws_security_group" "sg-master" {